Are you aware of the health dangers of fragrance?

 If you’ve ever climbed to the top of a mountain, swam in a freshwater spring or stood outside in the rain, you know none of these things smell like laundry detergent.
 So why do so many of us rely on these scents to know our home and laundry are “clean?”

 I’m sure I don’t have to tell you that “mountain fresh” laundry detergent is not made of scents derived from a fresh mountain.
-Product manufacturers have been working for years to warp our sense of what “clean” smells like, and they’ve been succeeding, haven’t they?

-When there are 200 laundry detergents to choose from, at roughly the same price, how are you going to decide which one is best?
-The smell!
+When there are 200 laundry detergents to choose from at roughly the same price, how are you going to decide which one is best?
+The smell.

 Unfortunately, these scents typically come from petroleum-based fragrances that are more likely to cause hormone disruption and allergic reactions than the snuggly-soft feelings and scents they promote.